 However, well-maintained multilane highways, plentiful petrol stations and cheap petrol make car hire a worthwhile option for day trips from Dubai.

 For navigating, Google Maps works reasonably well.
-A local alternative is the RTA Smart Drive app, downloadable free from Google Play and Apple app store.
+A local alternative is the RTA Smart Drive app, downloadable free from Google Play and the Apple app store.

 There are seven automated toll gates (Salik; www.salik.gov.ae/en), each costing Dhs4, set up along Dubai's highways, including two along Sheikh Zayed Rd: Al Barsha near the Mall of the Emirates and Al Safa near Burj Khalifa.
 All hire cars are equipped with sensors that record each time you pass a toll point.
 The cost is added to your final bill.